Download our FREE smartphone app today!

 Click on the names below to find out more about our fantastic team of Governors here at Valley Invicta Primary School at Aylesford.

-Billy joined the Trust in 2018 and is the Deputy Headteacher and staff governor at Valley Invicta Primary School at Aylesford.
+Billy joined the Trust in 2018 and is the Headteacher at Valley Invicta Primary School at Aylesford.